Seq # 185330100

 Caterpillar

 First instars greenish white.
-Later instars greenish yellow with a dark brown or black spot on the dorsal side each segment.
+Later instars greenish yellow with a dark brown or black spot on the dorsal side of each segment.
 A large blackish spot on the prothoracic segment.
 Head almost black.

 No pictures yet!